Yao228/alx-low_level_programming/0x02-functions_nested_loops/README.md

 File 2-print_alphabet_x10.c is a function that prints 10 times the alphabet, in lowercase, followed by a new line.

 File 3-islower.c is a function that checks for lowercase character.

+File 4-isalpha.c is a function that checks for alphabetic character.